delftswa2017/desosa2017/junit5/chapter.md

 By [Liam Clark](https://github.com/LiamClark), [Thomas Overklift](https://github.com/Tarovk) and [Jean de Leeuw](https://github.com/JAdeLeeuw).

 ## Abstract
-JUnit 5 is the successor of JUnit 4, which is the largest java testing framework and third most imported java package currently in existence.
+JUnit 5 is the successor of JUnit 4, which is the largest Java testing framework and third most imported Java package currently in existence.
 The vision of JUnit 5 is to provide a versatile testing framework which is not tightly coupled towards several stakeholders like JUnit 4 is.